-6.16 The Responsible Officer must in consultation with the Assistant Director Finance determine whether any additional security such as a bond or parent company guarantee may be required from the contractor who is awarded the contract.
+12.28 The Officer must in consultation with the Assistant Director Finance determine whether any additional security such as a bond or parent company guarantee may be required from the contractor who is awarded the Relevant Contract.
 If additional security may be required, this must be highlighted in the tender documents, using an appropriate form of words approved by the Chief Legal & Monitoring Officer.